ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 chance to 0 as a default and set all other values around 0 (i.e. for 2 classes and chance level of 50%, values range from -50 to 50).
 You can of course also use the statistics utilities provided by the toolbox.

-Important remark: For calculating the mean output value across cross- validation steps (e.g. runs), we chose to average across all individual samples across cross-validation steps, rather than first averaging across all samples within a cross-validation step and then again averaging across all steps.
-If you would like to weight all decoding steps equally, set cfg.results.setwise= 1;
-   and
-   cfg.design.set = 1:length(cfg.design.set);
-which provides you with a separate output for each cross-validation step.
-Then, average over the resulting output images.
-Alternatively, write your own routine (see HOWTOEXTEND.txt)

 =========================
 5. INSTALLING THE TOOLBOX